 Cathedral Church of St. John the Divine, 1047 Amsterdam Avenue at 112th Street

 The Feast of St. Francis of Assisi is for animal lovers of all faiths.
 Families can bring their pets to be blessed.
-You need advance tickets for the 9am service, but in the afternoon, clergy bestows blessings on the grounds on a first-come, first-serve basis.
+You need advance tickets for the 9am service, but in the afternoon clergy bestows blessings on the grounds on a first-come, first-served basis.
 My family and I bring our dogs every year and we always see all kinds of animals, cats, birds, hamsters, guinea pigs, even pet rocks.
 Don't have pets?
-You can still watch the procession of exotic creatures enter the Cathedral, including a hawk, a camel and bees, and hit the post-blessing fest for live performances, face painting and a petting zoo.
+You can still watch the procession of exotic creatures enter the Cathedral, including a hawk, a camel, and bees, then hit the post-blessing fest for live performances, face painting, and a petting zoo.

 Open House NY – Citywide

-Enjoy tours of iconic, historic and even some private buildings and institutions at this weekend-long fest.
+Enjoy tours of iconic, historic, and even some private buildings and institutions at this weekend-long fest.
 While there's always specific kids' programming like performances at Central Park's Swedish Cottage Marionette Theatre and Queens' King Manor Museum, a lot of the grown-up tours may be of interest to families, especially a peek at sculptor Tom Otterness' Brooklyn studio.
-Take note: Many tours sell out in advance so be sure to check the website in September so you can reserve spots online.
+Take note: Many tours sell out in advance so be sure to check the website two weeks prior so you can reserve spots online.
 There's usually a nominal reservation fee.

 Winter Jam – Central Park

-Whether or not Mother Nature cooperates, you can still have winter fun courtesy of the Parks Department.
-Enjoy fresh fake snow and try out cross-country skiing, snowshoeing and snowboarding—there's even a separate snow zone for off-leash dogs.
-Non-seasonal fun includes Quidditch demos, animal tracking and live entertainment.
+Whether or not Mother Nature cooperates—in 2016 a blizzard forced the event to be canceled, and in 2017 it was too warm to blow snow—you will hopefully still have winter fun courtesy of the Parks Department.
+Enjoy fresh fake snow and try out cross-country skiing, snowshoeing, and snowboarding—there's even a separate snow zone for off-leash dogs.
+Non-seasonal fun includes Quidditch demos, animal tracking, and live entertainment.
+FREE